 The beneficiary is to keep and maintain a separate filing system for the approved investment and may opt to keep an electronic system.
 Nonetheless, the filing system, regardless of whether it is electronic or hard copies, shall be made available and be easily referenced when monitoring and audit visits are conducted by the respective authorised entities.
-The beneficiary is obliged to keep all the documentation related to the operation for audit purposes for 3 years after the completion of the assisted operation.
+The beneficiary is obliged to keep all the documentation related to the operation for audit purposes for 3 years following the final payment to the beneficiary of the assisted operation.
 The sample proposed filing system folder can be downloaded from here.